saiiii17/securin-assessment/README.md

 # Securin-assessment

 Part A)
 1. How many total combinations are possible?
-Show the math along with the code!
 2. Calculate and display the distribution of all possible combinations that can be obtained when rolling both Die A and Die B together.
-Show the math along with the code!
 3. Calculate the Probability of all Possible Sums occurring among the number of combinations from (2).

 Output Screenshots: